dprieler/moodle_question_filters/README.txt

 GTN-Solutions

-This plugin enables additional search option within questions in large question banks This block is fore Moodle 2.7+ versions, it will not work for versions below 2011120500
+This plugin enables additional search option within questions in large question banks This block is fore Moodle 2.2 and higher, it will not work for versions below 2011120500

 * question filter - Bugs, Feature Requests, and Improvements *